crancurello/containers_aws/01-SetupEnvironment/README.md

 ## Install Docker

 Docker runs natively on Mac, Windows and Linux.
 This lab will use https://www.docker.com/community-edition#/download (Docker Community Edition - CE).
 Download the Docker CE edition for your machine from the https://store.docker.com/search?type=edition&offering=community (Docker Store).
+If you are going to use an EC2 instance with Amazon Linux, follow this instructions: http://docs.aws.amazon.com/es_es/AmazonECS/latest/developerguide/docker-basics.html

 > NOTE: Docker CE requires a fairly recent operating system version.
 If your machine does not meet the requirements, then you need to install https://www.docker.com/products/docker-toolbox (Docker Toolbox).